 In order to examine the cognitive processes that underlie the effectiveness of communal justifications, we examined reactions to justifications for outsourcing prayer when processing is impaired.
-We expected that the justification effects shown in the previous study would be more pronounced when consumers are cognitively busy because they will be inclined to rely on their initial reaction to the rationale (Gilbert et al. 1990).
+We expected that the justification effects shown in the previous study would be more pronounced when consumers are cognitively busy because they will be inclined to rely on their initial reaction to the rationale (Gilbert, et al. 1990).

-One hundred ninety-three undergraduates participated in the study for partial course credit.
-They were presented an abbreviated version of the outsourcing stimuli from study 2 (see app.
-B).
+One hundred and ninety three undergraduates participated in the study for partial course credit.
+They were presented an abbreviated version of the outsourcing stimuli from Study 2 (see appendix B).
 Respondents were randomly assigned to either the communal-sharing justification or the market-pricing justification.

 Prior to reading the scenario, participants were also randomly assigned to a low or high cognitive load condition.
-The low-load condition featured an eight-digit string of the same number, whereas the high-load condition featured an eight-digit string of different numbers (Gilbert and Hixon 1991; Krull 1993).
+The low-load condition featured an eight-digit string of the same number, whereas the high-load condition featured an eight-digit string of different numbers (Gilbert and Hixon 1991; Krull, 1993).

 We assessed participants' reactions to the policy.
-We presented respondents with three statements designed to tap into potential feelings of outrage: (1) "It is outrageous for the Church to send prayers to India."
-(2) "It distresses me that a religious organization would engage in such a practice."
-(3) "It angers me that the Church would use this practice instead of finding another solution."
-Respondents indicated their agreement with the statement on a 7-point scale with anchors labeled "strongly disagree" and "strongly agree."
+We presented respondents with three statements designed to tap into potential feelings of outrage: 1) It is outrageous for the Church to send prayers to India, 2) It distresses me that a religious organization would engage in such a practice, 3) It angers me that the Church would use this practice instead of finding another solution.
+Respondents indicated their agreement with the statement on a seven-point scale with anchors labeled, "Strongly Disagree" and "Strongly Agree."

-Responses to the three distress-related measures were highly correlated ($\alpha=.91$), so we formed a composite measure of distress by averaging participants' responses.
-Replicating study 2, the low-load condition analysis revealed an effect of justification; participants in the communal-sharing justification condition were less distressed (M=3.08) than those in the market-pricing condition (M=3.69; t(96)=1.96, p<.05; d=.40; fig. 2).
-The difference in judgments, however, became more pronounced when participants were under a higher load ($M{\rm CS}=2.63$ vs. $M{\rm MP}=4.13$; the interaction of justification and load was significant; F(1,192)=4.1, p<.001; $\eta^2=.02$).
+Responses to the three distress-related measures were highly correlated (α = .91), so we formed a composite measure of distress by averaging participants' responses.
+Replicating Study 2, the low-load condition analysis revealed an effect of justification; participants in the communal-sharing justification condition were less distressed (M = 3.08) than those in the market-pricing condition (M = 3.69; t(96) = 1.96, p < .05; d = .40; figure 2).
+The difference in judgments, however, became more pronounced when participants were under a higher load (MCS = 2.63 vs. MMP = 4.13; the interaction of justification and load was significant; F(1, 192) = 4.1, p < .001; η 2 = .02;).

-The study replicates the effectiveness of a communalsharing justification of a commercial-marketing strategy.
+The study replicates the effectiveness of a communal-sharing justification of a commercial-marketing strategy.
 Importantly, the study also shows the justification to become even more effective when consumers lack the cognitive resources to attend to the situation.